Homeowner association: Operation

 Although in some cases membership in an HOA may be voluntary for a property owner, in the majority of cases membership in an HOA is mandatory.
 Once an owner purchases property within the subdivision, that owner becomes a mandatory member of the HOA, and must pay assessments to, and abide by the rules of, the HOA.

 In return, the owner/member is permitted to participate in the HOA's governance and use the amenities offered by the HOA, provided that they are current on assessments (or on a payment plan to become current).
 Once an owner sells or otherwise transfers interest in all the property owned within the HOA, the owner ceases to be a member of the HOA and loses all rights previously held.

 Governance

 Usually HOAs are structured as private corporations or private unincorporated associations (commonly as non-profit ones).
+However, despite usually being a non-profit corporation, they are not tax-exempt, and payments to them cannot be deducted for income tax purposes.
 HOAs are governed by federal and state statutes applicable to corporations (or unincorporated associations if so structured), as well as the HOA's own "governing documents".

 The HOA's governing documents generally "run with the land", which means that all current and future owners of property within the HOA will be bound by them as a condition of property ownership.
 They usually include: